1951 Behm-Easterlund John Deere Dealership Grand Opening

 Inside the showroom, facing north.
 A side door enabled equipment to be brought inside.
 While large enough for most farm tractors in 1952, it would be too small within a decade.
 I don't remember any machinery inside the showroom except for lawn tractors and snowmobiles.
 There is a Coca-Cola machine at the front door.
 Thirty years later there would still be a Coke machine near that door, newer than this one, but still serving glass bottles.

 Facing the front door of the showroom from the inside.
-Muffins on the tray, glass milk bottles, and coffee cups.
+Apple spice cup cakes are on the tray, glass milk bottles, and coffee cups.
 A covered pot is barely visible at the bottom.
-I'm not sure what they were serving, but I remember that many open houses included baked beans and hot beef sandwiches.
-Cooked at home by my grandmother, and later by my mother and aunts.
 Bundles of twine are stacked in front of the left window.